Talking Book Service

 Services & Programs

-Recorded materials on digital book cartridges are available on loan by the National Library Service for the Blind and Physically Handicapped, a division of the Library of Congress.
+Recorded materials on digital book cartridges are available on loan by the National Library Service for the Blind and Print Disabled, a division of the Library of Congress.
 The digital recordings require specially designed playback equipment which is also supplied on free loan to eligible individuals and institutions wherever they reside.

 A wide variety of books and magazines are available on recorded media and by download from the BARD website.
 Just a few of the categories you can choose from are adventure, bestsellers, religion, business, children's materials, gardening, history, poetry, sports, travel, and westerns.
 "Talking Book Topics", a bimonthly catalog of titles, is available in large print or on cassette.